Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Researching and writing creative non-fiction aimed at a general audience, with an emphasis upon revision for publication.

-ENGL 327 is intended to follow up the teaching in ENGL 127 and ENGL 227 on composition, rhetoric and 'creative (or 'literary') non-fiction', and a high level of competence in writing correct and pleasurably readable English prose will be assumed.
+ENGL 327 is intended to follow up the teaching in ENGL 127 and ENGL 227 on composition, rhetoric and "creative (or "literary") non-fiction", and assumes a reasonable level of competence in writing correct and pleasurably readable English prose.
 Preference will be given to students who have taken these papers.
 The paper is aimed at later-year students, who may be expected to have developed a general view of some discipline or other in their major, or it may be an opportunity for pursuing some non-academic avocation of their own.

 ENGL 327 is a project-centred paper, in which students will choose and research a topic of their own choice (subject to approval), with the aim of producing a popularly-oriented non-fiction text which exhibits the fruits of sound scholarship.
-There has recently been something of a boom in the reading and writing of non-fiction.
-In particular, there is the phenomenon of relatively brief texts that are sometimes referred to as 'biographies of things' or 'minutiae books', that deal with some vivid and highly specific subject, often in science or history.
+There has recently been a boom in the reading and writing of non-fiction.
+In particular, there is the phenomenon of relatively brief texts, sometimes referred to as "biographies of things", that deal with some vivid and highly specific subject, often in science or history.
 We will study the structures and strategies of a number of published texts of this kind, examining their structure and style, and the variety of sub-genres that can be deployed in writing creative non-fiction.